CodyCBakerPhD/historia-action/README.md

    Set:

-   2a.
+   a.
 The `project` scope, plus `repo` if any repository you track is private.

    Unfortunately, GitHub offers no fine-grained permission for user-owned Projects, and `repo` cannot be limited to selected repositories or to reading.
 We recommend using an organization to avoid this.